Bachelor's Degree of Professional Studies (BPS)

 - Evidence that documents the accumulation of knowledge (a resume, job description, achievement awards, and/or letters of recommendation).

-Make sure to look under the Part-Time Studies heading.
+Look under the Part-Time Studies heading.

 For detailed course descriptions refer to our online catalog.